sahithyandev/s1/src/content/docs/properties-of-materials/mechanical-properties/08-ductile-brittle-transition.md

 :::note

-Titanic sunk because of this transition.
+Titanic sunk because of this transition which was unknown at that time.

 :::